History of penicillin: Discovery of the properties of mould juice

-While working at St Mary's Hospital, London in 1928, Alexander Fleming, a Scottish physician, was investigating the variation of growth in cultures of S. aureus.
-In August, he spent the summer break with his family at his country home The Dhoon at Barton Mills, Suffolk.
-Before leaving his laboratory, he inoculated several culture plates with S. aureus.
+While working at St Mary's Hospital, London in 1928, Alexander Fleming, a Scottish physician, was investigating the variation of growth in cultures of S. aureus, trying to replicate research from Trinity College Dublin.
+He spent the summer break with his family at his country home The Dhoon at Barton Mills, Suffolk.
+Before leaving his laboratory at the end of July, he inoculated several culture plates with S. aureus.
 He kept the plates aside on one corner of the table away from direct sunlight and to make space for his research student, Stuart Craddock, to work in his absence.
 He returned to his laboratory on 3 September.
 As he and Daniel Merlin Pryce, his former research student, examined the culture plates, they found one with an open lid and the culture contaminated with a blue-green mould.
 In the contaminated plate the bacteria around the mould did not grow, while those farther away grew normally, meaning that the mould killed the bacteria.
 Fleming photographed the culture and took a sample of the mould for identification.

-Fleming resumed his vacation and returned later that month.
+Fleming resumed his vacation and returned to St Mary's that month.
 He collected the original mould and grew it in culture plates.
 After four days he found that the plates developed large colonies of the mould.
 He repeated the experiment with the same bacteria-killing results.
 He concluded that the mould was releasing a substance that was inhibiting bacterial growth.
 On testing against different bacteria, he found that the mould could kill only certain Gram-positive bacteria.
-Staphylococcus, Streptococcus and diphtheria bacillus (Corynebacterium diphtheriae) were easily killed, but there was no effect on typhoid bacterium (Salmonella typhimurium) and a bacterium once thought to cause influenza (Haemophilus influenzae).
+Staphylococcus, Streptococcus and diphtheria bacillus (Corynebacterium diphtheriae) were easily killed, but there was no effect on typhoid bacterium (Salmonella typhimurium) and the bacterium once thought to cause influenza (Haemophilus influenzae).
 He prepared a culture method from which he could obtain the mould juice, which he called "penicillin" on 7 March 1929, "to avoid the repetition of the rather cumbersome phrase 'mould broth filtrate'."
 In his Nobel lecture of 1945 he gave a further explanation, saying:

 I have been frequently asked why I invented the name "Penicillin".
 I simply followed perfectly orthodox lines and coined a word which explained that the substance penicillin was derived from a plant of the genus Penicillium just as many years ago the word "Digitalin" was invented for a substance derived from the plant Digitalis.